Oleszyce: History

-The history of Oleszyce dates back to the early 15th century, when the village belonged to Poland's Ruthenian Voivodeship.
+The history of Oleszyce dates back to the early 15th century.
 It was first mentioned in documents from 1431, as Heleschicze; its name was also spelled as Olieschicze, Oleczyce and Olessicze, and probably comes from male name Olech or Olesz.
 In 1458, a wooden Roman Catholic parish church was built here by the Ramsza family, owners of the village.

-In 1570, Oleszyce became property of Voivode of Ruthenia, Hieronim Sieniawski, who in 1576 established here a town named Hieronimow, based on Magdeburg rights.
-The town was located between the already existing village, and a manor house, and its charter was confirmed by King Stefan Batory on February 26, 1578.
-The name Hieronimow was seldom used, and by mid-17th century, disappeared, replaced by ancient name Oleszyce.
+In 1570, Oleszyce became property of Voivode of Ruthenia, Hieronim Jarosz Sieniawski, who in 1576 established here a town named Hieronimów, based on Magdeburg rights.
+The town was located between the already existing village, and a manor house, and its charter was confirmed by King Stephen Bathory on February 26, 1578.
+The name Hieronimów was seldom used, and by mid-17th century, disappeared, replaced by ancient name Oleszyce.
+It was a private town, administratively located in the Bełz Voivodeship in the Lesser Poland Province.

-In the mid-17th century, Hieronimow/Oleszyce had 107 houses and over 1000 residents, with Catholic and Orthodox churches.
-In the early 18th century, Oleszyce became main center of properties of the noble Sieniawski family: here, in 1706, a secret meeting between Crown Hetman Adam Mikolaj Sieniawski and Saxon envoy named Spiegel took place.
+In the mid-17th century, Hieronimów/Oleszyce had 107 houses and over 1000 residents, with Catholic and Orthodox churches.
+In the early 18th century, Oleszyce became main center of properties of the noble Sieniawski family: here, in 1706, a secret meeting between Crown Hetman Adam Mikołaj Sieniawski and Saxon envoy named Spiegel took place.

 Across centuries, Oleszyce was frequently raided and destroyed by Crimean Tatars (1498, 1624, 1672), Zaporozhian Cossacks (1610, 1629, 1648), burned in fires (1710, 1726), its population was also decimated by plagues (1626, 1641).

 In 1731, Oleszyce became property of the Czartoryski family.
-After the Partitions of Poland, the town belonged to Austrian Galicia (1772–1918), but remained private property of the families of Dzialynski, Potocki, Potulicki and Sapieha.
+After the First Partition of Poland, the town belonged to Austrian Galicia (1772–1918), but remained private property of the families of Działyński, Potocki, Potulicki and Sapieha.
 In 1880, Oleszyce lost its town charter.

+In the Second Polish Republic, Oleszyce was part of Cieszanów County in the Lwów Voivodeship.
+According to the 1921 census, it had a population of 2,917, 26.0% Polish, 51.7% Jewish and 21.9% Ukrainian.